ECorpron/Data-516-Project/README.md

 ## Research Implications
 It is currently still very early on to make any hard statements, but the figures I have made so far seem to imply that masking mandates in El Paso had little to no effect on the rates of death in El Paso.

+## Possible Problems with Analysis
+There are a number of potential problems.
+The major one is that we treat all mask mandates as the same, even though who was required to where a mask and where they were required changed from mandate to mandate.
+We have not done the necessary research yet in to the mandates enacted in El Paso.